China tweet that enraged Australia propelled by ‘unusual’ accounts, say experts | Malay Mail

 The Queensland University of Technology’s Tim Graham analysed 10,000 replies to Zhao’s tweet.

-Accounts originating in China were the most active, he said, and eight per cent of replies were from accounts created on the day, or in the 24 hours prior.
+Accounts originating in China were the most active, he said, and 8 per cent of replies were from accounts created on the day, or in the 24 hours prior.
 Many contained duplicated text.

 “When not tweeting about Afghan children, they were tweeting about Hong Kong,” he told Reuters in an interview.